ivan-loh/pixel-player/README.md

 4. Smoothly transitions to the new palette for better color representation
 5. Particularly effective for videos with changing color schemes

+**Note:** If scikit-learn is not installed, the player gracefully falls back to the fixed 64-color palette mode.

 ### Performance Optimizations

 - **Frame Skipping**: Intelligently skips frames to maintain target FPS